shikha1149myprojects/PortScanner-With-Threat-Intelligence/README.md

-# PortHunter+: Scan, Flag, and Threat-Tag
+# ThreatMapX — Scan, Flag, and Threat-Tag

 A Python scanner that identifies open ports and correlates them with known malicious services.